harsh071/restoeat2.0/README.md

 # restoeat2.0
 This is an online restaurant ordering and food delivery application.
+Can be used both as a web application and a standalone application

 ## How to start
 Clone the repo